“Knowing is not enough; we must apply. Willing is not enough; we must do.”

 - What is one small step I can take today to move forward towards my goal or out of this situation?

-- What is one thing I can learn from this situation that may seem negative?
+- What is one thing I can learn from this situation?

 Write down the answers you come up with and take action on them.

 9. People don’t care that much about what you do so don’t let that hold you back.

 When I was younger I almost always let what people may have thought or said if I did something hold me back and I got stuck in inaction.

 It was more of a self-centered than accurate belief.